30 Best Ways to Lose Weight at Work

-The guy who has to walk across the room to get to the buffet table eats less than the guy guarding it does.
+The person who has to walk across the room to get to the buffet table eats less than the person guarding it does.

 To make it through a night of toasting without getting toasted, make arrangements with the waiter beforehand to serve you Diet Coke or diet ginger ale in a scotch glass with a lime.
 No one will know you're not getting smashed along with the rest of the gang, says Stettner.
 "You're sober, you're not getting a lot of calories, and you're better able to work the crowd."

-Set a goal to talk to five people who can help your career or your company’s profits.
-“Focus on the social aspect, not the eating,” says Stettner.
+Set a goal to talk to five people who can help your career or your company's profits.
+"Focus on the social aspect, not the eating," says Stettner.
 Use your mouth to charm them instead of stuffing it with crab dip.
-Also, it’s one of the 25 Ways the Smartest Men Get Ahead at Work.
+Remember: Savvy networking is one of the 25 Best Ways to Score a Promotion.

 Here's where the strategy of snacking healthfully throughout the day can really pay off.
 At business dinners, go ahead and let the suits from Snarkle Inc. scarf down everything that comes to the table.
 You should opt for high-fiber foods like fruits and vegetables to fill you up so you won't overeat when the entrees come.
 Likewise, protein triggers your brain to stop eating, even if you've only had some light fare.
 A shrimp cocktail or the grilled chicken on a bed of greens can put the brakes on your appetite before it gets the best of you, says Riley.
 For more snacking help, here are 5 Delicious Snacks Full of Protein.